ocaml-multicore/lwt_eio/README.md

 There are two example programs:

-- `simple.ml` runs a Lwt thread and an Eio fibre, communicating over a pair of streams.
+- `simple.ml` runs a Lwt thread and an Eio fiber, communicating over a pair of streams.
 - `chat.ml` runs a chat server.
-  An Eio fibre accepts (loopback) connections on port 8001, while a Lwt thread accepts connections on port 8002.
+  An Eio fiber accepts (loopback) connections on port 8001, while a Lwt thread accepts connections on port 8002.
   All clients on either port see the room history, which consists of all messages sent by any client as well as join/leave events.

 ```
 $ dune exec -- ./simple.exe
-+Eio fibre waiting...
++Eio fiber waiting...
 Lwt thread sleeping...
 Lwt thread sending 1 to Eio
-+Eio fibre got "1" from Lwt
++Eio fiber got "1" from Lwt
-+Eio fibre sleeping...
++Eio fiber sleeping...
-+Eio fibre sending 2 to Lwt...
++Eio fiber sending 2 to Lwt...
-+Eio fibre done
++Eio fiber done
 Lwt got "2" from Eio
 ```